all-solutions/PCBs/solar2mqtt.md

 For a donation of 25 € each (plus shipping costs) you will receive a completely equipped and tested PCB incl.
 Wemos as a thank you gift.

-**Shipping:**
+**Shipping and shipping material:**

 Within Germany:
-- 3,99€ as uninsured parcel
+- 4,49€ as uninsured parcel
-- 5,49€ as insured parcel (incl. tracking)
+- 5,99€ as insured parcel (incl. tracking)

 Within the European Union (without Switzerland):
-- 5,99€ as uninsured parcel
+- 6,49€ as uninsured parcel
-- 13,99€ as insured parcel (incl. tracking)
+- 14,49€ as insured parcel (incl. tracking)

 Switzerland:
-- 8,99€ as uninsured parcel
+- 9,49€ as uninsured parcel
-- 26,90€ as insured parcel (incl. tracking)
+- 27,50€ as insured parcel (incl. tracking)

 Rest of the world (only as uninsured package):
-- 12,99€ as uninsured parcel
+- 13,49€ as uninsured parcel

 Uninsured parcels escape our responsibility for compensation, should the parcel not reach the recipient, as of the proof of delivery to DHL.

 If you are interested, please donate the corresponding amount including shipping.

-**We are currently waiting for the delivery.
-Pre-orders are welcome.**
+**The PCB's have arrived and have already been tested.**

 [![Paypal link](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=HXSV9XZ4JAGE4)

+**It would be nice of you guys to cover the PayPal fees.
+Because we have nothing from it.**

 # Solar2MQTT-PCB (german)
 Wir investieren nicht nur Zeit in das Projekt.
 Sie wollen nicht wissen, wie viele Wemos oder andere Bauteile bereits in der Mülltonne liegen.
 Oder auch Messgeräte.
 Wenn etwas "tickt", bekommt man es nicht ohne z.B. einen Logic-Analyzer (ca. 550€) oder ein Oszilloskop heraus.
 Kurzum: Damit sind die eigenen Kosten ein wenig gedeckt.
 Von den vielen Abenden und Nächten, die wir verbringen müssen, wenn es irgendwo ein "dringendes" Problem gibt, reden wir gar nicht erst.